-Fertilizer Storage Store fertilizer material (defined as all composted animal waste, biosolids, and/or and Handling commercial N or P sources) under a waterproof cover unless used or applied as 1.5.1. soon as practicable after delivery.
+Store fertilizer material (defined as all composted animal waste, biosolids, and/or commercial N or P sources) under a waterproof cover unless used or applied as soon as practicable after delivery.

 Guidance: Fertilizer material (defined as all composted animal waste, biosolids, and/or commercial N or P sources) can be a significant source of water pollution if not properly handled.
-Protect fertilizer material from rainfall and other risks of nutrient leaching by covering with impervious material or storing under a roof where applicable unless justification is provided (such as sampling or monitoring) to demonstrate that existing storage will not result in nutrient leaching to water resources.
-Fertilizer material should be stored on an impervious surface unless it is demonstrated that it is adequately protected from rainfall and water flowing across the property.
+Protect fertilizer material, from rainfall and other risks for nutrient leaching by covering with impervious material or storing under a roof where applicable, unless justification is provided (such as soil sampling or monitoring) to demonstrate that existing storage will not result in nutrient leaching to water resources.
+Fertilizer materials should be stored on an impervious surface unless it is demonstrated that they are adequately protected from rainfall and water flowing across the property.
 Nitrogen-based fertilizer material must always be stored separately from solvents, fuels, and pesticides since many fertilizers are oxidants and can accelerate a fire.
-When feasible, it is advisable to order or stock only as much dry fertilizer material as needed per application.
+When feasible, it is advisable to order and stock only as much dry fertilizer material as needed per application.

 Fertilizer Storage and Handling 1.5.2.

-Load fertilizer material at a location and in a manner that prevents adverse effects on surface waters or sinkholes. -- --
+Load fertilizer at a location and in a manner that prevents adverse effects on surface waters or sinkholes.

-Guidance: Load fertilizer material into application equipment away from wells or waterbodies to prevent possible runoff and water quality effects.
+Guidance: Load fertilizer into application equipment away from wells or waterbodies to prevent possible runoff and water quality effects.
 Loading over a concrete or asphalt pad with rainfall protection is the preferred practice and makes it easier to recover any spilled material.
 If this is not feasible, load at random locations in the field to prevent a buildup of any spilled nutrients in one location.
 Clean up spilled material immediately.
 Collected material may be applied as fertilizer.

-1.6 Additional Nutrient Management BMPs for Sod Operations
+1.6 Additional Nutrient Management BMPs for Cattle Operations